jameskimmel/deSEC_DynDNS/README.md

 Hope this works for you!
 If you have any suggestions, please let me know by opening up an issue.

-Optionally:
+**If you use DNS overrides:**
-If you use local DNS overrides like unbound, add @8.8.8.8 or @1.1.1.1 to your dig command.
+If you use local DNS overrides like unbound or hosts file, you really should specifiy the DNS server for dig.
-It should look like this:
+Otherwise your IPs will always differ and the script will always do an needless update.
+Here is an example of dig using Cloudflare DNS server 1.1.1.1:
 ```bash
   DNS_IPV4=$(dig @1.1.1.1 +short "$DOMAIN_NAME" A | head -n 1)
 ```

-Otherwise your IPs will always differ and the script will always do an needless update.